A Unified Framework for Analyzing and Optimizing a Class of Convex Fairness Measures: Relevant Literature

 While these prior investigations have led to numerous tools for the decision-making toolbox, few studies have proposed unifying frameworks for incorporating fairness measures in optimization problems.
 In this paper, we contribute to the literature with a new framework that unifies different fairness measures into a general, parameterized class of convex fairness measures.
 As mentioned earlier, this class includes any convex fairness measure satisfying well-known axioms that fairness measures should satisfy (see Definition~\ref{def:absolute_convex_fairness_measures}).
 For example, it includes the proposed class of order-based fairness measures, some deviation-based measures (e.g., those in Table~\ref{table:existing_FM}), and some envy-based measures (see \ref{appdx:envy_based}), among others.
 In addition, our framework can be used to address fairness-promoting optimization problems integrating the Rawlsian principle (see \ref{appdx:Rawlsian}).
 We derive a dual representation of convex fairness measures as a robustified order-based fairness measure over their dual sets.
 This unified representation allows us to develop a unified framework for optimization problems with a convex fairness measure objective or constraint.

 Notably, \cite{Lan_et_al:2010} is the first and, as far as we are aware (see \citealp{Chen_Hooker:2023} and \citealp{Karsu_Morton:2015}), the only study that also adopts an axiomatic approach to unify a class of \textit{relative} fairness measures in network resource allocation.
-Similar to \cite{Lan_et_al:2010}, we adopt an axiomatic approach to define the class of convex fairness measures.
-However, as we show in \ref{appdx:comparison_with_Lan_et_al}, our proposed unifying framework of the class of convex fairness measures and \cite{Lan_et_al:2010}'s axiomatic approach characterize different classes of fairness measures.
+Our proposed unifying framework of the class of convex fairness measures and \cite{Lan_et_al:2010}'s axiomatic approach characterize different classes of fairness measures; see \ref{appdx:comparison_with_Lan_et_al} for a detailed comparison.
 In particular, \cite{Lan_et_al:2010}'s approach is based on the context of resource allocation, considers fairness in a relative sense, and adopts a slightly different set of axioms to define their class of relative fairness measures.
-In contrast, our proposed framework for analyzing and optimizing the class of absolute convex fairness measures is suitable for various optimization contexts.
-Moreover, we unify the absolute convex fairness measures and their relative counterpart through different sets of axioms; see \ref{appdx:comparison_with_Lan_et_al} for a detailed discussion on similarities and differences between the axioms adopted in \cite{Lan_et_al:2010} and those we use to define the class of convex fairness measures.
-Hence, properties and interpretations of \cite{Lan_et_al:2010}'s class of fairness measures and our unified class of convex fairness measures are different.
-In addition, \cite{Lan_et_al:2010} did not propose unified reformulations or solution techniques to solve optimization problems incorporating their relative fairness measures.
-Also, they did not provide mechanisms to study the stability of fairness-promoting optimization problems.
+In contrast, our proposed framework is suitable for various optimization contexts.
+Moreover, \cite{Lan_et_al:2010} did not propose unified reformulations or solution techniques to solve optimization problems incorporating their relative fairness measures.
+Finally, \cite{Lan_et_al:2010} did not provide mechanisms to study the stability of fairness-promoting optimization problems.